-This amazing and super easy Peppermint Bark recipe is the ultimate holiday treat!
-Make it as a gift or keep it for yourself and check out my a foodie gift guide instead!
+Learn how to make this easy Peppermint Bark … it’s the ultimate holiday treat!
+Make this white chocolate bark for a gift or keep it all for yourself, plus check out my a foodie gift guide!

 This post contains affiliate links.